tiangolo/dockerswarm.rocks/docs/swarmpit.md

+# Swarmpit web user interface for your Docker Swarm cluster

 <a href="https://swarmpit.io/" target="_blank">Swarmpit</a> provides a nice and clean way to manage your Docker Swarm cluster.

 Follow this guide to integrate it in your Docker Swarm mode cluster deployed as described in <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a> with a global Traefik HTTPS proxy.